atbcb/ICTTestingBaseline/docs/15Headings.md

       1. Headings with an equal or higher level start a new section; headings with a lower level start new subsections that are part of the higher leveled section.
       1. Either of these techniques is acceptable for each heading:
           * H42: each heading is marked with `<h1>` to `<h6>`.
-          * ARIA12: each heading is marked with `role=”heading”`.
+          * ARIA12: each heading is marked with `role=”heading”` and `aria-level=”#”`.
 If all headings on the page are at the same level, the additional `aria-level=”#”` is not required.
-For multiple heading levels, 'aria-level' must be specified.
-1. Check that programmatic headings are not used on elements that are not headings (F43).

-#### Test Results
+### Test Results
-* If any of the above checks fails, this SC fails
+* If any of the above checks fail, this SC fails, and the Baseline Requirement fails

 ## Test Procedure for SC 4.1.1
 ### Selector (Identify Content)